Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 I tested the mobile hotspot feature while putting together this review.
 Instead of connecting to Wi-Fi, I used Visible’s mobile hotspot capability to connect my laptop to the internet and type away.

-According to Speedtest.net, the download speed was 10 Mbps.
-That’s double the 5 Mbps speed cap.
+According to Speedtest.net, the download speed was just over 5 Mbps.

 6. Video Streaming